jingyeong27/DarkWeb_CSAM_KeywordAnalysis_Repository/README.md

 #### (2) Hybrid (combined) models

 - **`combined_1.py`**
-  Hybrid model that combines eigenvector centrality with TF–IDF keywords that do not appear in the eigenvector set.
+  Hybrid model that combines eigenvector-central keywords with TF–IDF-only keywords (TF–IDF terms that do not appear in the eigenvector centrality set).

 - **`combined_2.py`**
-  Hybrid model that combines eigenvector centrality with the full TF–IDF vocabulary (eigen + non-eigen terms).
+  Hybrid model that combines eigenvector-central keywords with the full TF–IDF vocabulary, including both eigenvector and non-eigenvector terms.

 - **`combined_3.py`**
-  Hybrid model that combines eigenvector centrality with Word2Vec-only keywords to expand structurally central terms using semantic similarity.
+  Hybrid model that combines eigenvector-central keywords with Word2Vec-only keywords (semantically similar terms that are not in the eigenvector set).

 - **`combined_4.py`**
-  Extended hybrid model that iteratively uses eigenvector-based center keywords and Word2Vec neighbors
+  Extended hybrid model that iteratively uses eigenvector-central keywords as center terms, retrieves their Word2Vec neighbors, and then reuses those neighbors as new centers.
-  to discover additional CSAM-related keyword pairs and compute final combined scores.

 All scripts are implemented in **Python 3.10+** and rely on open-source libraries such as
 `pandas`, `scikit-learn`, `gensim`, and `networkx`.